cogent3/cogent3/doc/cookbook/annotation_db.rst

 How to generate a summary of an ``AnnotationDb``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To generate a summary of an ``AnnotationDb``, you can access the ``describe`` attribute of the database.
+To generate a summary of an ``AnnotationDb``, we can access the ``describe`` attribute of the database.
 This attribute returns a ``cogent3.util.table.Table`` instance that shows the number of records for each seqid, the count for each biotype, and the number of rows in each table (in this example there is a "gff" table with 1,169 rows and an empty "user" table).

 .. jupyter-execute::
     :raises: